medicamina/api/README.md

 # medicamina

-ℹ️ The medicamina database and API
+The medicamina database and API

 ##  Supabase Docker